Ever wondered what it would be like on a cruise ship?

 and those are just for the kids – whether you are a kid or a big kid at heart

-There’s also shows and events which change but one of the best for families would be the We Will Rock You Stage Show – I’ve seen it in the West End and this is as good if not better than the performance we saw then.
+There’s also shows and events which change but one of the best for families would be the We Will Rock You Stage Show – I’ve seen it in the West End and this is as good if not better than the performance we saw them do then.

 For adults there’s some extra’s as well that you really can’t miss